EnMasseProject/enmasse.io/index.md

 ---
 ## Overview

-EnMasse is an open source project for managed, self-service messaging on [Kubernetes](https://kubernetes.io).
+EnMasse is an open source project for managed, self-service messaging on [Kubernetes](https://kubernetes.io) with a uniform interface to manage different underlying messaging technologies.
 EnMasse can run on your own infrastructure or in the cloud, and simplifies running a messaging infrastructure for your organization.

 The <b>service admin</b> can deploy and manage messaging infrastructure, while <b>tenants</b> can request messaging resources, both using <b>cloud-native</b> APIs and tools.